-The Group is mainly exposed to interest rate risk, credit spread risk and equity price risk:
+In respect of its non-trading activities (comprising the Group's banking activities, life insurance activities and other business operations), the Group is primarily exposed to interest rate risk, credit spread risk and equity price risk:

 - Interest rate risk is the potential negative deviation from the expected value of a financial instrument or portfolio due to changes in the level or in the volatility of interest rates.
 The value of interest bearing positions will decrease when market interest rates increase and vice-versa, unless the position contains inherent protection against such decrease, such as a variable or floating interest rate mechanism.
-The Issuer estimates that, as at 31 December 2020, an increase of market interest rates by 10 basis points would lead to a decrease of the value of the Group's total portfolio with EUR 35 million. - Credit spread risk is the risk due to changes in the level or in the volatility of credit spreads.
+The Group estimates that, as at 31 December 2022, an increase of market interest rates by 10 basis points would lead to a decrease in the value of the Group's total portfolio with EUR 32 million. - Credit spread risk is the risk arising from changes in the level or in the volatility of credit spreads.
 The value of the Group's positions will decrease when credit spread increases, and vice-versa.
 This is mainly relevant for the Group's portfolio of sovereign and non-sovereign bonds.
-As at 31 December 2020, the total carrying value (i.e., the amount at which an asset or liability is recognised in the Group's accounts) of the Group's sovereign and non-sovereign bond portfolio combined was EUR70 billion.
-The Issuer estimates that an increase in credit spread of 100 basis points across the entire curve would lead to a theoretical negative economic impact of EUR 7 billion on the value of both portfolios combined. - Equity risk is the risk due to changes in the level or in the volatility of equity prices.
-The total value of the Group's equity portfolio as at 31 December 2020 was EUR 1.6 billion.
-The Issuer estimates that a 25% drop in equity prices would have a negative impact of EUR 395 million on the value of this portfolio.
+As at 31 December 2022, the total carrying value (i.e., the amount at which an asset or liability is recognised in the Group's accounts) of the Group's sovereign and non-sovereign bond portfolio combined was EUR 66 billion.
+The Group estimates that an increase in credit spread of 100 basis points across the entire curve would lead to a negative economic impact of EUR 3.2 billion on the value of both portfolios combined. - Equity risk is the risk arising from changes in the level or in the volatility of equity prices.
+The total value of the Group's equity portfolio as at 31 December 2022 was EUR1.7 billion.
+The Group estimates that a 25% drop in equity prices would have a negative impact of EUR 387 million on the value of this portfolio.

-More information regarding market risks in non-trading activities generally, and interest rate risk, credit spread risk and equity risk specifically, can be found on pages 99 to 107 of the Issuer's 2020 annual report.
-More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 91 of the Issuer's 2020 annual report.
-The Issuer's 2020 annual report is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents incorporated by reference".
+More information regarding market risks in non-trading activities generally, and interest rate risk, credit spread risk and equity risk specifically, can be found on pages 111 to 118 of the Issuer's 2022 annual report.
+More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 108 of the Issuer's 2022 annual report.
+The Issuer's 2022 annual report is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference".